Quote of the Day

 My sources tell me, “It’s more powerful than they say.”

 It took many years to go from the first line editor to the first “visual editor”.
 It took more years to get to an IDE superior to independent tools.
-If you were to plot the capabilities programming development environments versus time as a straight line, you need to plot it with both x- and y- axes as a log scale.
+If you were to plot the capabilities of programming development environments versus time with a log scale for the capabilities, you would probably still have an exponential looking curve for a linear time axis.
+That is, I suspect the exponent of the capabilities is increasing.

 I’m reminded of an email conversation I had with one of my blog readers who used to work at Microsoft the same time I did.
 A snippet of his musings (from April 2, 2025):